From dawn to dusk on the west banks of the Ganges in the most sacred Hindu city

 “Benaras is older than history, older than tradition, older even than legend and looks twice as old as all of them put together.” — Mark Twain

-As the boats that dot the water start moving back to the ghats, the river is once more painted orange by the setting sun.
+In the last of the evening, boats that dot the water start moving back to the ghats and the river is once more painted orange by the setting sun.
 As the chants and bells of the nightly “agni puja”—worship to fire—on the Dashashwamedh Ghat come to a close, the numerous offerings of fire and flower sitting on a banyan tree leaf float into the river, mirroring the flicker of the still-lit pyres.